edgedb/edgedb-net/README.md

 ## Testing

-You can run the test suite by using the dotnet test command like so:
+You can run the test suite by using `dotnet` like so:

 ```bash
 $ dotnet test